ermwhatesigma/DeepSearch/README.md

 # DeepSearch
 This is a python code that tries to find information about people.
 It tries to search their name on platafroms like social media and google.
 It also has an email and phone number scraper.
 Remember the scrapers might not always work. **note** The AI is still a work in progress
+I also added DDoS attacker and a port scanner **note** The DDoS might not work.
+It is Still a Work in progres

 **Wat is deepsearch**